OriolCanal/Targeted-CNV-Learner/README.md

 # Targeted-CNV-Learner

 Here, it is introduced Targeted-CNV-Learner, an advanced machine learning framework designed to enhance the detection of Copy Number
 Variations (CNVs) in targeted gene panels.
-CNVs play a critical role in various genetic disor- ders, and their precise identification is vital for clinical diagnostics.
+CNVs play a critical role in various genetic disorders, and their precise identification is vital for clinical diagnostics.
 However, current CNV detection methods, especially those used in targeted sequencing, often suffer from high false positive rates and limited precision, underscoring the need for more robust solutions.
 The primary objective of this work was to address these challenges by proposing a novel